vozwey/rape/README.md

-# RAPE - Rusty AgentRouter Proxy Extreme
+# RAPE - Rusty AgentRouter Proxy Ehehehehehehehe

 A small transparent HTTP proxy for using AgentRouter through a local OpenAI-compatible endpoint.